The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 #### The Grand Campaign Team

-This is the base team with basic privileges, assigned to new contributors and apprentices, these members can only manage Issues and Pull Requests.
+This is the base team with basic privileges assigned to apprentices, these members can only manage Issues and Pull Requests.

 #### Main Team

 The main team is delegated from the core team.
-Has admin access to the entire repository, and is the only team who can directly access the main branch.
+Has admin access to the entire repository.

 #### Dev Team

 The dev team is delegated from the core team.
-The dev team represents main contributors, who have special privileges to manage the dev branch.
+The dev team represents all contributors, who have access to the repository.

-#### Domain-Specific Teams

-Some teams will have privilege access to branches where they have been assigned, these teams must still open Pull Requests to merge with the dev branch.

 ### Project Board Management